KernCheh/base-branch/README.md

     $ rake base_branch:create_branch

 to create a branch specific database.
 If branch specific database is not present, the default database will be used when the app loads.

+You may have to run a `spring stop` afterwards if you are using the `spring` gem in order to load the correct database.

+## To-dos

+  1. Create a task to check against merged feature branches and clean up the corresponding databases

 ## Development